Defining Your ICP (Ideal Customer Profile)

 Fundraising (Scoring: 10/10)

-A fundraising round signals available budget to invest in new solutions.
-The company is accelerating and needs to equip itself quickly to support growth.
+A fundraising round signals available budget.
+The company is accelerating and needs to get tooled up fast to match that pace.

 - Result: 38% conversion rate on companies contacted within 48 hours of the announcement.
-These prospects are receptive because they need to deploy raised capital quickly.
+These prospects are receptive because they’re under pressure to deploy raised capital quickly.

 CTO or CIO Appointment (Scoring: 9/10)

-The arrival of a new technical leader often triggers a reassessment of the entire technology stack.
-The new CTO brings their own preferences and methods.
+A new technical leader often triggers a full reassessment of the technology stack.
+The incoming CTO brings their own preferences, and the first 90 days are when those preferences turn into purchase orders.

 - Result: 30% conversion rate.
-New CTOs and CIOs actively look for solutions to make an impact during their first 90 days.
+New CTOs and CIOs are actively looking for solutions that let them show impact before the honeymoon period ends.

 Rapid Headcount Growth (Scoring: 8/10)

-A company that hires aggressively (+20% in 6 months) quickly outgrows its existing tools.
-Manual processes and entry-level solutions can no longer keep up.
+A company hiring aggressively (+20% in 6 months) quickly outgrows its existing tools.
+The spreadsheets and entry-level software that worked at 30 people stop working at 60.

 - Result: 28% conversion rate.
-The need is real, but priority may vary depending on which department is growing.
+The need is real, but priority varies depending on which department is growing fastest.

 Technology Stack Change (Scoring: 7/10)

-Detectable through job postings (new technologies mentioned) or integration announcements.
-When a company migrates one component, it becomes open to re-evaluating its entire ecosystem.
+Detectable through job postings (new technologies listed) or integration announcements.
+When a company migrates one component, it tends to open up to re-evaluating everything connected to it.

 - Result: 22% conversion rate.
-The decision cycle can be longer because a migration is already underway.
+The decision cycle can stretch because a migration is already underway, which means a competing project is consuming attention.

 Multichannel Strategy Based on Intent Signals